hpautonomy/java-iod-client/README.md

     </dependency>

 ## License
-Copyright 2015 Hewlett-Packard Development Company, L.P.
+Copyright 2014-2015 Hewlett-Packard Development Company, L.P.
+Copyright 2015-2016 Hewlett Packard Enterprise Development LP

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.